 After you walk through the torii gate, you will see a Taiko drum.
 In the past, the islanders hit the drum at the bottom of the 367 staircases to notify the Tengu of their visit.

 While climbing up to the shrine is tiring, you will be rewarded with a magnificent view of the Seto Inland Sea.
-And remember to make a prayer to the Daitengu if you have lost something valuable.
+And remember to make a prayer to the Daitengu if you have lost valuable possessions.

 Tip: Remember to check out the Tengu on the stone wall at the side of a small passageway to the shrine’s west.
 There is even a leaf fan on his left hand!